 "In tithes and offerings.
-9You are under a curse - the whole nation of you - because you are robbing me.
-10Bring the whole tithe into the storehouse, that there may be food in my house.
+You are under a curse - the whole nation of you - because you are robbing me.
+Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this," says the LORD Almighty, "and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.
-11I will prevent pests from devouring your crops, and the vines in your fields will not cast their fruit," says the LORD Almighty.
-12"Then all the nations will call you blessed, for yours will be a delightful land," says the LORD Almighty.
+I will prevent pests from devouring your crops, and the vines in your fields will not cast their fruit," says the LORD Almighty.
+"Then all the nations will call you blessed, for yours will be a delightful land," says the LORD Almighty.

-Here God declares that the Israelites were not bringing the whole "tithe" to God as the law of God had commanded them to be doing.
+Here God declares that the Israelites were not bringing the whole "tithe" to God as the law of God had commanded.
 The word "tithe" simply means tenth part, one tenth, or 10%.
-So the first 10% of each Israelite's income should have been given to God by bringing it into the local storehouse, but they hadn't been doing that and, apparently, had no plans to start obeying God in that area.
-So God gave Malachi this message to remind the people of their responsibility, but also to point out the vast difference in the quality of life they would be experiencing if they were to tithe compared to what they were experiencing at the time by not tithing.
+So the first 10% of each Israelite's income should have been given to God by bringing it into the local storehouse, but they hadn't been doing that and, apparently, they had no plans to start obeying God in that area.
+So God gave Malachi this message to remind the people of their responsibility, but also to point out the vast difference in the quality of life they'd be experiencing if they were to tithe compared to what they were experiencing at the time by not tithing.

-So it's clear from God's word that 90% of our income with the blessing of God goes farther than 100% of our income without His blessing.
-If we take the sacred portion of our income, the tithe, and give it to God as we should, we acknowledge God as the owner of everything we have, and He in turn blesses us so that we end up better off than if we had used the sacred portion ourselves.
+So it's clear from God's word that 90% of our income with the blessing of God goes further than 100% of our income without His blessing.
+Let me say that again: 90% of our income with the blessing of God goes further than 100% of our income without His blessing.
+If we take the sacred portion of our income, the tithe, and give it to God as we should, we acknowledge God as the owner of our income, and He in turn blesses us so that we end up better off than if we'd used the sacred portion for our own purposes.